 Spacelift also has you covered when it comes to deploying a cluster and then deploying your application inside it.
 To learn more, check out: How to Maintain Operations Around Kubernetes Cluster.

-Kubectl is the definitive Kubernetes tool.
-It’s the official CLI so most Kubernetes users will frequently interact with it.
-Compared to manually calling the Kubernetes API, Kubectl makes it much easier to list your cluster’s resources, add new objects, and apply declarative state changes.
+Kubectl is the official command-line interface(CLI) for Kubernetes, making it the tool most users interact with.
+Compared to manually calling the Kubernetes API, Kubectl is a Kubernetes tool that offers a much easier way to list your cluster’s resources, add new objects, and apply declarative state changes.

 kubectl [command] [TYPE] [NAME] [flags]